Husthwaite Neighbourhood Plan Project

 Neighbourhood plan logo

-During the consultation period we are looking to gather the views of residents of the Parish and other stakeholders , including those who work or carry on business in the Parish on –
+During the consultation period the Parish Council was looking to obtain the views of residents of the Parish and other stakeholders, including those who work or carry on business in the Parish on-

 • The content and wording of the draft HPNDP